Carpk/ShawnKlein/_posts/2016-05-01-duck-typing.md

   ## omitting the rest ##
 ````

-In the top section of our example, we depend on a concrete class, which makes it dangerous to extend.
-These types of methods to find out who the object is an instance of to figure out what they do, breaks the type of trust for objects to collaborate on an abstract level.
+In the first section of our example, we depend on a concrete class, which makes it dangerous to extend.
+These types of methods that try to find out who the object is an instance of, in order to figure out what they do, breaks the type of trust for objects to collaborate on an abstract level.
 Its the interface that matters, not the class of the object that implements it.
 Flexible applications are built on objects that operate on trust; it is our job to make your objects trustworthy.
 This type of code also introduces dependencies that make code difficult to change.

 All of these `part` objects share something in common, on a higher abstract level, they clean something.